nnnour/weather-app/README.md

 # 🌦️ Weather App 🌦️

 Welcome to the Weather App!
-This project is a simple and fun weather application built using React JS, Axios, and the OpenWeatherMap API.
+This project is a fun weather application built using React JS, Axios, and the OpenWeatherMap API.
 Get real-time weather updates for any location with a clean and responsive user interface.

 ---